Tarlee, South Australia

 Tarlee was on the Peterborough railway line between Roseworthy junction and Burra.
 For a short period, Forrester's near Tarlee was the terminus as construction was authorised in two stages in the late 1860s.

-The railway through Tarlee was closed in the 2000s.

 The Tarlee institute building was opened in 1888.

 Tarlee is in the District Council of Clare and Gilbert Valleys local government area, the South Australian House of Assembly electoral district of Frome and the Australian House of Representatives Division of Grey.